anoop9/microservices-workflow-example/README.md

 }'
 ```

+## Optional: To test individual microservices and check if they accepted an order
 To get an order based on id and know its status
 ```commandline
 curl --location --request GET 'localhost:8081/orders/1' \